Learn about all the options to vote in California to make a plan to vote that works for you!

 You may get a call from a number you don’t recognize with the notification that you need to cure your ballot.
 Be sure to pick up so that you don’t miss your chance to make sure your vote is counted!

-California voters are not required to show ID at the polls or by-mail, except for some first time voters who did not include required ID info on their voter registration form.
+California voters are not required to show ID at the polls or by mail.

 Enter your address below to see what you can expect on Election Day.